clef/clef-wordpress/readme.txt

 = Can existing users on my site sign in with Clef? =

 As long as your users register on the Clef App using the same email address as their WordPress accounts, they can start using Clef right away.
-Also, your existing WordPress users can link their accounts to Clef via the Profile page in WordPress.
+Also, once WP Clef is activated, your existing WordPress users can link their accounts to Clef via the Profile page in WordPress.

 == Screenshots ==